Glaucoma

 Prevention

-• Know your family's eye health history.
+- Know your family's eye health history.
 Glaucoma tends to run in families.
-If you're at increased risk, you may need more frequent screening.
+If you're at increased risk, you may need screening more often.

-• Wear eye protection.
+- Wear eye protection.
 Serious eye injuries can lead to glaucoma.
 Wear eye protection when using power tools or playing sports.

 Diagnosis

-• Measuring intraocular pressure, also called tonometry
+- Measuring intraocular pressure, also called tonometry.

-• Checking for areas of vision loss, also known as a visual field test
+- Checking for areas of vision loss, also known as a visual field test.

-• Measuring corneal thickness with an exam called pachymetry
+- Measuring corneal thickness with an exam called pachymetry.

-• Inspecting the drainage angle, also known as gonioscopy
+- Inspecting the drainage angle, also known as gonioscopy.

 Treatment

-Glaucoma is treated by lowering intraocular pressure.
+Treatment of glaucoma aims to lower intraocular pressure.
 Treatment options include prescription eye drops, oral medicines, laser treatment, surgery or a combination of approaches.

 Prescription eye drop medicines include:

 Possible side effects include mild reddening and stinging of the eyes, darkening of the iris, darkening of the pigment of the eyelashes or eyelid skin, and blurred vision.
-This class of drug is prescribed for once-a-day use.
+This class of medicine is prescribed for once-a-day use.

-• Rho kinase inhibitor.
+- Rho kinase inhibitor.
 This medicine lowers eye pressure by suppressing the rho kinase enzymes responsible for fluid increase.
 It is available as netarsudil (Rhopressa) and is prescribed for once-a-day use.
 Possible side effects include eye redness and eye discomfort.

-Because some of the eye drop medicine is absorbed into your bloodstream, you may experience some side effects unrelated to your eyes.
+Because some of the eye drop medicine is absorbed into the bloodstream, you may experience some side effects unrelated to your eyes.
 To minimize this absorption, close your eyes for 1 to 2 minutes after putting the drops in.
-You also may press lightly at the corner of your eyes near your nose to close the tear duct for 1 or 2 minutes.
+You also may press lightly at the corner of your eyes near your nose to close the tear duct for 1 to 2 minutes.
 Wipe off any unused drops from your eyelid.

-Oral medications
+Oral medicines

 Surgery and other therapies